 The last time I was in BC I noticed someone wearing a Maple Leafs hat, now if you know me, you know I am farrrrrrr from a Leafs fan, but it excited me still.
 It wasn’t the fact that I like the Leafs cause I don’t, it was the fact that it reminded me of home, and that there was someone else from my area.
 I knew I could approach that guy and talk about Ontario, I didn’t, but regardless it was comforting.
 So when I make my trip out to move to Victoria on Nov 3, I’ll be packing my snapbacks.

-twicemortal asked: what were the boots on the far right?
+twicemortal said: what were the boots on the far right?
 I love that moccasin look.

 That is a good question haha.
 Jes got them for me while thrifting for $10.
 I just looked them up and apparently they are O’Hanlon Mills, an Urban Outfitters house brand and they made them a couple years back.
 Maybe you can ebay them or something.
 They’re decent boots, I just had to change the laces.